thiagopelizoni/ergast-client-python/README.md

 # Formula 1 open API client

-This is a simple client for [Ergast Developer API ](http://ergast.com/mrd/).
+This is a simple client for [Ergast Developer API](http://ergast.com/mrd/).